jan-bogaerts/mark/src/markdownCode.md

 ### build service
 - the build service is a global singleton that processes all the text-fragments of the project-service.
 It uses a set of transformers to iteratively generate conversions on the different text-fragments.
 - async buildAll: to build the project, the service performs the following actions:
-  - for each text-fragment in project-service.data-list: `this.buildFragment(text-fragment)`
+  - for each text-fragment in project-service.textFragments: `this.buildFragment(text-fragment)`
 - async buildFragment(fragment):
   - for every transformer in the list of entry-points of the cybertron-service: `await this.runTransformer(text-fragment, transformer)`
 - async runTransformer(fragment, transformer):
   - ask the transformer to render it's result (renderResult) (async)
 - debug: a property to indicate if the build service is currently in debug mode or not.
 Load the value from local storage upon creation.
 Save to local storage whenever the value is updated.
-- isBuilding: a property to indicate if one of the build functions is currently running or not.
+- isBuilding: a property to indicate if one of the build functions (buildAll, runTransformer, buildFragment) is currently running or not.
+These functions set isBuilding to true at the start and use a try-finally to make certain that the isBuilding flag is also turned to false at the end.

 ### build-stack service